Santos Escobar: Cruiserweight Champion (2019–2021)

+Legado Del Fantasma (2021–2022)

-On the April 13 episode of NXT, he issued an open challenge, where he lost his title to Kushida, ending his reign at 321 days.
-After Escobar failed to regain his title from Kushida in a two out of three falls match on the May 11 episode of NXT, he and the other members of Legado del Fantasma would begin feuding with NXT North American Champion, Bronson Reed and NXT Tag Team champions, MSK which would lead to a winners take all six man tag team match at NXT Takeover: In Your House where Legado del Fantasma would be unsuccessful in winning the titles.
+In the summer of 2021, Escobar and the other members of Legado Del Fantasma would begin feuding with NXT North American Champion, Bronson Reed and NXT Tag Team champions, MSK which would lead to a winners take all six man tag team match at NXT Takeover: In Your House where Legado del Fantasma would be unsuccessful in winning the titles.
 Shortly after, Escobar would then start feuding with Hit Row and on the August 24 episode of NXT, Legado Del Fantasma would defeat Hit Row in a six man tag team match with the help of a debuting Elektra Lopez.
 On the October 12 episode of NXT 2.0, Escobar would face Scott for the NXT North American title, but would be unsuccessful.
-After the match, Carmelo Hayes would cash in his NXT Breakout Tournament opportunity and win the North American title from Scott., In early 2022, Escobar would feud with NXT Champion Bron Breakker unsuccessfully winning the NXT Championship at NXT Vengeance Day despite interference from Dolph Ziggler.
+After the match, Carmelo Hayes would cash in his NXT Breakout Tournament opportunity and win the North American title from Scott., In early 2022, Escobar would feud with the NXT Champion Bron Breakker unsuccessfully challenging him for the NXT Championship at Vengeance Day despite interference from Dolph Ziggler.
 At NXT Stand & Deliver, Escobar would fail to win the NXT North American Championship in a ladder match.
 Shortly after Stand & Deliver, Legado del Fantasma would feud with Tony D'Angelo, the self proclaimed "Don of NXT" and his "family".

-At this point, they would slowly turn into faces while portraying heelish tactics.
-After multiple meetings and kidnappings, Escobar would defeat D'Angelo on the May 17 episode of NXT however at NXT In Your House, Legado del Fantasma lost to the D'Angelo Family (Tony D'Angelo, Stacks and Two Dimes) with the losers having to join the other person's family.
+After multiple meetings and kidnappings, Escobar would defeat D'Angelo on the May 17 episode of NXT.
+However at NXT In Your House, Legado del Fantasma lost to the D'Angelo Family (Tony D'Angelo, Stacks and Two Dimes) with the losers having to join the other person's family.
 With Legado joining the D'Angelo Family, they would accompany each other during matches with them usually losing.
 On the June 21 episode of NXT, Escobar would cost D'Angelo his title match against NXT North American Champion Carmelo Hayes.
 At NXT: The Great American Bash, it was revealed that Escobar was hospitalized and the other members of Legado began working with the D'Angelo Family.
 On the August 2 episode of NXT, Escobar would return and cost D'Angelo and Stacks their title match against The Creed Brothers signaling that their alliance has come to an end.
 On the August 16 edition of NXT Heatwave, Escobar lost the Street Fight match to D'Angelo, thus banning him from NXT.